kabir737851/SOC-Home-Lab/README.md

 ## Conclusion
 This SOC Analyst Home Lab has given me a real-world Security Operations Centre experience in a virtual environment.
 It has been a game changer in building my blue team skills and boosting my confidence in log analysis, threat detection, and incident response.
-With future upgrades, I know it will evolve into an even more powerful platform for mastering and practicing advanced SOC techniques.
+Building the home lab is not one time project.
+It’s a **long term investment** in learning with future upgrades, I know it will evolve into an **even more powerful platform for mastering and practicing advanced SOC techniques.**